great-expectations/great_expectations/docs/guides/tutorials/getting_started/initialize_a_data_context.rst

 Create a Data Context
 -----------------------------------------------

-In Great Expectations, your :ref:`Data Context` manages your project configuration, so let's go and create a Data Context!
+In Great Expectations, your :ref:`Data Context` manages your project configuration, so let's go and create a Data Context for our tutorial project!

 First, we want to create a separate project directory ``ge_example/`` for our tutorial project.
 The ``ge_tutorials`` repo contains the final version of this tutorial, but we want to start from scratch here, so let's move out of ``ge_tutorials``: